Representing geographic data in raster format#

 As we introduced earlier in Chapter 5.2, the raster data model represents the real-world features (e.g. temperature) as arrays of cells, commonly known as pixels.
 Raster data is widely used to represent and store data about continuous surfaces, in which each pixel contain specific information (characteristics, radiance, reflectance, spectral signatures) about a specific area of the Earth, such as 10x10 meter area.
 There are various reasons why you might want to store your data in raster format:

 Different kind of sensors (e.g. remote sensing instruments or LIDAR) are typically used to capture and collect data about specific aspects of the surface, such as temperature, elevation, or the electromagnetic radiation (light) that the surface reflects.
 This information can be captured with varying level of detail, depending on the sensor.
 Many sensors (especially satellite sensors) measure the electromagnetic radiation at specific ranges (i.e. bands) which is why they are called Multispectral sensors or Hyperspectral sensors.
-Most typically the raster data produced by these sensors can vary based on their:
+In this chapter, we will learn how to work with different types of raster data, starting from a simple 1-band raster data representing different geographic phenomena, such as elevation or temperatures.

 Working with raster data in Python#